Sanka1610/RVX-anddea/README.md

 To prevent automatic updates of YouTube and YouTube Music via the Play Store, it is recommended to use [zygisk-detach](https://github.com/j-hc/zygisk-detach).

+To log in to the patched YouTube app, it is strongly recommended to use [MicroG/GmsCore](https://github.com/microg/GmsCore).

 ## Credits

 ### [**j-hc**](https://github.com/j-hc)